-As London slips in and out of tier systems and covid-19 warnings, we are looking for things to do that can keep us safe, are fun, and most importantly, don’t break the bank as we ease out of lockdown.
+As London slips in and out of tier systems and covid-19 warnings.
+We are looking for things to do post-lockdown that can keep us safe, are fun, and most importantly, don’t break the bank as we ease out of lockdown.

 I think I can speak for the majority of us in saying, I miss doing things.
 Lockdown may have taught me how to make banana bread, caught me up on my laundry, and eat my feelings while trying to work out at home.
 But, like most of us during the lockdown, there was almost a tone of nostalgia about being able to go out into the city and do things without face masks, social distancing, and having to make reservations for everything (including the pub?!).

-But, as London may be adding further guidelines and restrictions week in and week out, there are still loads of fun, free, and safe things to do in London that are inexpensive.
+As London have been receiving further guidelines and restrictions week in and week out, there are still loads of fun, free, and safe things to do in London that are inexpensive.

 Free markets in London